 In Bolivia, the main components of the consumer price index are: Food and Non-Alcoholic Beverages (27.4 percent of the total weight); Transports (12.5 percent); Housing and Basic Services (11.1 percent) and Restaurants and Hotels (11.07 percent).
 Miscellaneous Goods and Services account for 7.1 percent; Furniture, Household Goods and Services for 6.7 percent; Leisure and Culture for 6.3 percent and Clothing and Footwear for 6.3 percent.
 Others include: Education (4.7 percent); Communications (3.5 percent); Health Care (2.5 percent) and Alcoholic Beverages and Tobacco (0.9 percent).
 The national index has a base of 100 as of 2007.
 The CPI reflects the prices and spending patterns registered in the capital cities of the nine regions of the country, plus the city of El Alto.
 This page provides the latest reported value for - Bolivia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Bolivia Inflation Rate - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+Bolivia Inflation Rate - actual data, historical chart and calendar of releases - was last updated on May of 2018.